Service terms for pilotage

 The characteristics of vessels, such as loads on structures and machinery in ice conditions, and the capability of vessels to navigate in ice, are important for the safety of winter navigation.
 The ice class regulations issued by the Finnish Transport and Communications Agency Traficom aim to ensure that vessels in the Baltic Sea have sufficient capability to navigate in ice to maintain safe and efficient navigation year around to Finnish ports.
 More detailed instructions on the availability of pilotage services during the validity of the assistance restrictions are given in Appendix 1.

-Compliance to recommendation on pilot transfer arrangements
+Compliance with recommendation on pilot transfer arrangements

 Use of floodlights in the Saimaa region